 - Date of Birth

-The proof of address can include items issued by a financial institution, utility company, government agency or judicial authority:
+Proof-of-address can include items issued by a financial institution, utility company, government agency, or judicial authority:

 |Acceptable Forms of Proof||Unacceptable Form of Proof|